offby1/doodles/python/concurrency-example/README.md

 * Trio might be a smidge slower than the other guys.
 * The async thing used to spew a lot of warnings that I didn't understand.
 Now it doesn't; I don't understand _that_, either.
+* async seems significantly faster than the others.
+It didn't used to be, though.